 Atlanta Falcons Highlights: Rookies in Focus on Day 12

-Rookie tight end quickly showed one of the reasons why he is almost impossible to cover one on one in open space.
-He's got the longest wingspan of any receiver from the last twenty years.
+Rookie tight end Kyle Pitts quickly showed one of the reasons why he is almost impossible to cover one-on-one in open space.
+He's got the longest wingspan of any receiver coming into the NFL in the last 20 years.
 Fellow rookie corner Avery Williams tried to jam him, but as soon as Pitts extends his arms, he's already created enough space to be open.

 READ MORE: Atlanta Falcons Depth Chart

-Tight end Hayden Hurst is in the last year of his contract with the Falcons, and he has looked fantastic in Arthur Smith's offense.
-He created enough space against rookie safety Richie Grant to bring in a well thrown ball.
+Tight end Hayden Hurst is in the last year of his contract with the Falcons, and he has looked fantastic in new coach Arthur Smith's offense.
+He created enough space against rookie safety Richie Grant to bring in a well-thrown ball.

-Wide receiver Olamide Zaccheaus gets a good chunk of yardage when he beat

 Atlanta Falcons Highlights: Rookies in Focus on Day 12